 NovaSure endometrial ablation is a one-time, five-minute procedure designed to remove just the uterine lining – the endometrium – which is the part of your body that causes heavy bleeding.
 No incisions are required, leaving your uterus intact.
-For 9 out of 10 women, their heavy periods are dramatically reduced or stopped altogether.
+For 77.7% women, their heavy periods are dramatically reduced or stopped altogether.
 And when you choose NovaSure endometrial ablation, you’re in great company.
 To date, two-plus million women have been treated with the NovaSure procedure.

 In our 30s and 40s, as women approach menopause, we’re more likely to develop abnormal menstrual bleeding.
 Unfortunately, having heavy periods means a lot more than simply heavy bleeding; heavy periods can wreak havoc in our lives.
 According to studies, they can take a physical, social and emotional toll.